b-ff/next-markdown-wiki/content/docs/deploy-and-hosting.md

 - You can edit files with online IDE on your Git hosting
 - Depending on your configuration you might get autodeploy once your website's repo gets updated
 - You can add APIs and server scripts to use on your server
+- Custom "Not found" page

 ### Cons

 - You need to use specific hosting with running NodeJS and deploy pipelines
 - You need to understand how your deploy pipelines or CI/CD processes should be configured and work
 - This method requires some resources on your server to build pages dynamically.

+Make sure you DON'T have `output: "export"` in your `next.config.mjs`

 ### Setup deploy